 - CEX: This exchange is one of the easiest to use and it provides you with instant exchange rates.
 Also, as a beginner, you will be happy to find easy buy and sell options.
 The only real drawback to the CEX exchange is that their payment options are a bit limited.

 If you would like to search for more exchanges you can utilize Bitcoin.com’s exchange search engine.
 You simply put in your country and a list of available exchanges will pop up.
 Another really fast way of purchasing bitcoin is by using a peer-to-peer service.
 Two great examples of these services are BitQuick and LocalBitcoin.
-Here you will find a wide-range of payment options and you will be trading directly with the seller.
+Here you will find a wide range of payment options and you will be trading directly with the seller.
 Recently, Paxful has been making waves in peer to peer market and claim to offer the easiest way to buy bitcoins.

 Selecting Your Payment Method